capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 >      <kbd>target:</kbd>

-Auto-propagation can also become problematic, if the translation of a repeated segment (corresponding to part of the sentence) is different in different contexts, for example due to agreement with other parts of the sentence, e.g.
+Auto-propagation of broken translations can also become problematic if the translation of a repeated segment (corresponding to part of the sentence) must be different in different contexts, for example due to agreement with other parts of the sentence, e.g.

 > <kbd>1</kbd> Front  ❌ <!-- :x: -->
 > <kbd>2</kbd> wheel